Chadarius/X-55-56-LogiExtreme-HOTASAS/README.md

 Make sure to click the game controller icon on the Gremlin taskbar and that it shows as green.
 If it is green, it is enabled.
 If you ever unplug and re-plug in a joystick you will need to switch to Joystick Gremlin and re-enable the profile again.
 The cool thing is that you can do that without having to restart Star Citizen thanks to vJoy always having a virtual joystick ready to use.

-The basic layout is that the Logitech Extreme and the X55/56 joysticks are combined into vJoy Device 1, while the X55/56 throttle is vJoy Device 2.
+The basic layout is that the X55/56 joysticks are vJoy Device 1, while the X55/56 throttle is vJoy Device 2.
+The Logitech Extreme left-hand stick is combine into both vJoy Device 1 and vJoy Device 2.
+This is primarily to keep things simple for Star Citizen and the fact that the Extreme stick shares axis and buttons with both the throttle and the right stick.

 ### Star Citizen Layout